UC Master Gardeners, Santa Clara County, CA

 Commercial Round Generic Tomato Cage

-Lightweight metal, 3 feet tall round cages, with protruding legs that are pushed into the ground.
+Lightweight metal, 3-foot tall round cages, with protruding legs that are pushed into the ground.

 Advantages: